DHTMLX/docs-suite/docs/grid/api/api_gridcolumn_properties.md

 ---
 sidebar_label: Grid сolumn properties
 title: JavaScript Grid - Grid Column Properties
 description: You can explore the Grid column properties of Grid in the documentation of the DHTMLX JavaScript UI library.
-Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite.
 ---

 # Grid column properties